Bissman Building -

 Green Eyes Cemetery -

-This cemetery is located at the site of the former St. Paul's
+Local legend says this rural cemetery is located at the site of the

-can hear the sound of people screaming in horror.
+as do the eyes, but then you hear the sound of people screaming in

 Sugar Shack - The